-The Bierton Crematorium, situated at the north-east end of the village, opened in mid-2019, and is operated by Chilterns Crematorium, on behalf of Buckinghamshire Council
+The Bierton Crematorium, situated at the north-east end of the village, opened in mid-2019, and is operated by Chilterns Crematorium.

 CURRENT COMMUNITY FACILITIES

 The NA currently has two community halls: Bierton Sports Centre, situated on the Recreation Ground and the Jubilee Hall, which is on the A418 through the village of Bierton.